Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Influence roll.md

 <details><summary>Example</summary>
 A zealous Immaculate missionary attempts to convince the high priestess of Hamoji, great volcano god of the Wavecrest Archipelago, to abandon her life of worship.
 This would be a life-changing task, and the priestess has no Defining Intimacies which would support the missionary’s exhortations.
 As such, the priestess is free to reject the proposed influence at no cost, without the need of a Decision Point.
 </details>
-- Any [[bargain]] attempt which fails to offer a properly enticing incentive or threaten action which is insufficiently threatening.
+- Any [[Bargain]] attempt which fails to offer a properly enticing incentive or threaten action which is insufficiently threatening.
 - Any influence that would cause a character to kill himself, or to do something that he knows would result in his certain death.
 - Any influence that would cause a character to completely abandon or end one of his Defining Intimacies is unacceptable.
 <details>A farmer with a Defining Tie of love to his wife might be seduced by another person, but could not be convinced to abandon or murder his wife.
 A Solar with a Defining Principle of “I will win the allegiance of the sorceress Raksi” could not be convinced to kill her, as this would make fulfilling that goal impossible.
 Weakening a Defining Intimacy is still allowed, making it possible to first degrade an Intimacy from Defining to Major and then issue the otherwise unacceptable influence